|"I feel like my entire life has |

 |Alexa at the Florian, blooming with happiness!|

 As for Vesuviette, she's made a few more appearances since I've been home (see above), plus she stars in a new story about a hot Venician romance between a volcano goddess and a wind god, which was incredibly challenging to write.
 (Hi, Shari!)
-The Vesuvian Affair is currently in line to be read by a publisher...
+The Vesuvian Affair is currently being read by publishers...
 (I must light more candles!)
 At the end of the story, the adventurer laments the rising sea levels, and asks the wind god if he can help out with the drought back home.
 Well, at least that part seems to have come true!

 |Life is a masquerade, tee hee!|